TheNoobInventor/pi5-frigate-coral-tpu-pcie-nvme-ssd/README.md

 ## Temperature graphs

 Out of curiosity, I wanted to compare how hot the Google Coral Edge TPU gets when Frigate is running.
-I plotted the temperature data with the Raspberry Pi without the active cooler fan, with the active cooler fan and finally the active cooler in the X1202-C1 metal case.
+I plotted the temperature data with the Raspberry Pi without the active cooler, with the active cooler and finally the active cooler in the X1202-C1 metal case.
 I'm using the active cooler from Argon 40.

 <p align="center">
   <img title='Argon active cooler' src=images/argon_active_cooler.jpg width="1000">